HuaYuXiao/Tree-16-to-4-priority-encoder/README.md

 # Tree-16-to-4-priority-encoder-in-VHDL
 SUSTech EE332 Digital System Design

-This repositry is for study, please avoid plagiarism in any form.
+This repositry is aimed for study, please avoid plagiarism in any form.

 The report is created by Latex.
 If you need the template, visit https://github.com/HuaYuXiao/Latex-template-for-EE332.